 This beginner’s guide will introduce you to Polkadot, how it works, and the network behind the coin.
-You can find out how to buy DOT coins and what makes them different before you decide to invest.
+Learn about how the platform sprang up as a competitor to Ethereum, and how to spend your hard earned money on it.

 Compare where to buy Polkadot, and open an account

-If you want to buy Polkadot straight away, you can do so using the links below.
-We’ve reviewed the top brokers to help you find the one that best meets your needs.
-Otherwise, keep reading to learn more before you decide to invest in Polkadot.
+If you already understand what Polkadot is and just want to find a quality broker, use one of the platforms below.
+These are We’ve reviewed the top brokers to help you find the one that best meets your needs.
+Otherwise, keep reading to learn more about the platform first.

 What is Polkadot?

 Polkadot is a platform where developers can build a decentralised internet.
 Rather than building traditional websites, developers can create apps on Polkadot that store transactions and contracts on a publicly searchable blockchain.
 On Polkadot, all these apps are independent, free from any restrictions that would be put in place by middlemen like website hosts or broadband providers on the regular web.